bankymondial/Placement-Prediction/README.md

 #### Problem Definition

 This project aims to predict the placement of students based on their academic and extracurricular activities.
 The data source was not explicit on the target variable, `placementstatus` whether a student is placed or not.
 However, one can infer from variables such as higher and senior secondary marks that the model seeks to predict a student's placement at a higher level of education, maybe college.
-The data for the modelling can found at [Kaggle](https://www.kaggle.com/datasets/ruchikakumbhar/placement-prediction-dataset?select=placementdata.csv).
+The data for the modelling can be found on [Kaggle](https://www.kaggle.com/datasets/ruchikakumbhar/placement-prediction-dataset?select=placementdata.csv).

 ___________________________________________________________________________________________________________________________________________________